cusp-london/cusp-london.github.io/README.md

 # cusp-london.github.io
-Centre for Urban Science and Progress London
+The [Centre for Urban Science and Progress London](https://cusplondon.ac.uk) is a research and education centre in *urban informatics*, applying data science and wider computational techniques to understanding cities and informing policy.